Acid-Fast Bacteria Culture

 As a last resort, health care providers may do a bronchoscopy.
 This involves putting a bronchoscope through your mouth or nose right into your lung to remove sputum or tissue.
 It requires the use of anesthesia in a hospital setting.

-If doctors suspect you have TB outside your lungs or another mycobacterial infection, tests may be done on urine, cerebrospinal fluid, or tissue samples.
+If health care providers suspect you have TB outside your lungs or another mycobacterial infection, tests may be done on urine, cerebrospinal fluid, or tissue samples.
 Tests may also be done on other body fluids.

 Does this test pose any risks?